SimSel02/HackNews-iOS/README.md

 - List request: /listname.json
 - Item request: /item/id.json
 - Time is represented using Unix time.
-- Text is in the HTML format
+- Comments text is in the HTML format
 - Requesting a list return the ids, other request are needed to fetch stories data.

 **Story data:**